Diversification: why is it important?

 Smart diversification is half the battle

-The same applies to daring and cautious investors: diversify!
+The same applies to risk-taking and risk-averse investors: diversify!
 Even if you generally like to take risks, a degree of smart diversification will help you get more from your investments, just as our example illustrates.
-You can also find more smart tips about investing in the article “Learn about investing with the best tips from famous investors”.
+You can find more smart tips about investing in the article: “Learn about investing with the best tips from famous investors”.

 This page has an average rating of %r out of 5 stars based on a total of %t ratings